 - calculate values for family businesses, pension plans, stock options

-- prepare schedules for equitable distribution of marital assets and liabilities
+- prepare schedules for equitable distribution of the marital estate

 - determine each party’s income